Skip to content

 Bill Schmitt

-Bill Schmitt is a journalist, educator, and marketing communications specialist who recently completed his third semester as an adjunct professor of English at Holy Cross College in Notre Dame, IN.
+Bill Schmitt is a journalist, educator, and marketing communications specialist who has been an adjunct professor of English and media at several schools, most recently Holy Cross College in Notre Dame, IN.
 He served on the communications staff of the University of Notre Dame from 2003 to 2017, managing many projects and joining in a wide range of multimedia, interdisciplinary collaborations.
 Since then, his freelance work has included feature-writing, editing, podcasting, and blogging, with much of his work centered on the Catholic faith.
 Bill holds a BA from Fordham University and an MPA from the Princeton School of Public and International Affairs.
 Find his work at billschmitt.substack.com, OnWord.net, and billschmitt-onword on Linked-In.